PatrickMaiyer/Portapack_Wiki/First-steps.md

 To power on/off the H2, you need to hold the middle button (knob or pushbutton) for few seconds.
 See more details [here](https://github.com/eried/portapack-mayhem/wiki/Powering-the-PortaPack).

+For some H2+, click the knob to poower on, double-click the knob to power off.

 # Extra functionality (H2 and H2+)
 ## Charging
 This version can charge the internal lipo battery via the USB.
 There is a led indicator that turns off when the charging is done, but it might flicker.On some models (H2+) there are 4 leds below the knob that represent the state of the battery charge 25%,50%,75%,100%.When charging one will flash dependant on the current charge state of the battery.
 See more details [here](https://github.com/eried/portapack-mayhem/wiki/Powering-the-PortaPack).